Our vision

 Reduced fish stocks and biodiversity

-DTU Aqua has documented a dramatic decline in fish populations over the past 100 years.
-For example, in fjords such as Mariager, Vejle, Isefjord, and Roskilde, only about 20% of the flounder are caught today compared to 100 years ago.
-In addition, species such as cod and eelpout have almost disappeared from the Danish fjords.
+DTU Aqua has documented a dramatic decline in fish populations in Danish fjords over the past 100 years.
+For example, in fjords such as Mariager, Vejle, Isefjord, and Roskilde, the abundance of flounder today is only around one-fifth of what it was 100 years ago.
+In addition, species such as cod and eelpout have become rare in many Danish fjords.

 Persistent nutrient load